 Segment Your Email List

+When people opt-in to your email marketing, don’t just lump them all into the same list.
 Segmentation works.
 Segmented email lists return almost 60% more clicks and boost open rates by 14.64%.
 If you don’t segment your email list, you’re essentially sending out the same email to all your customers, who have different tastes, interests and priorities.
 Over time, some subscribers will feel as though they’re getting no value from your emails and will either stop opening them or unsubscribe.

 Perhaps the easiest way to segment your list is with a survey or quiz.
 Keep in mind that your list will need incentivizing – after all, not all of your subscribers will take the time to fill out a survey or list out of the goodness of their own heart.